Coronaviruses: Information and News Updates

-- Touching something effected with the virus: Then touching your mouth, nose, or eyes before washing your hands.
+- Touching something affected with the virus: Then touch your mouth, nose, or eyes before washing your hands.

-There are currently no known treatments, or vaccines, available for illnesses caused by human coronaviruses.
-Most people with common human coronavirus illness recover on their own.
+There are currently no known treatments or vaccines for illnesses caused by human coronaviruses.
+Most people with common human coronavirus illnesses recover on their own.
 Things to help relieve your symptoms include:

 - Take pain and fever medications (Caution: do not give Aspirin to children).